djimenezab/GESTRP/replit.md

     - Implemented real-time filtering by worker name, equipment type, brand, or model
     - Case-insensitive search across all searchable fields
     - Display "No se encontraron EPIs" message when no results match search criteria
+  - **Sorting by Date**:
+    - EPIs are automatically sorted by delivery date in descending order
+    - Most recent deliveries appear first in the table
+    - Oldest deliveries appear last
+    - Sorting applies after filtering to maintain correct order
   - All changes tested and verified with end-to-end tests

 - **Worker Detail Dialog Enhancement**: Implemented a modal dialog that opens when clicking on a worker card in the Trabajadores page